flancia-coop/doc.anagora.org/social-coop-oc.md

 Cai, L: Will need to think about it more.

-L: Would like us to be able to experiment
+L: Would like us to be able to experiment with new tech.
+Maybe the threshold for that is higher than I thought.

+Cal: Possible idea: only allow federation with social.coop mastodon until "official".
+And maybe  say "minimums" includes "until CWG adopts moderation, only federate with social.coop".

+L: Would add to request back to TWG.

+M: We need to get a clear answer to "do we want to moderate bonfire" from CWG.
+If the answer is "yes", need to document how.
+Haven't got a clear answer.

+#####

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar